Arthur S. Fulman

 Virginia Road Project

 One of our largest electric circuits was energized this fall after being converted from overhead to underground.
-This includes transferring the overhead primary distribution circuits to the new underground system.
-The project took several years to complete and significant coordination with some of our residential and large commercial customers.
-The new circuit is more reliable and has room for growth.
+This includes transferring all of the overhead primary distribution circuits to the new underground system.
+The project took several years to complete and significant coordination with some of our customers, both residential and large commercial.
+The new circuit is more reliable than the old one and has room for future growth.

 Automated Meter Reading